You probably heard the phrase crawl walk run.

 Here’s how it works in the context of manufacturing monitoring systems:

-- Walk: In the second phase, the focus is on expanding the monitoring system to cover more areas of the production process and collect more data.
-This could involve adding more sensors, integrating with existing systems, and developing more advanced reports and analytics to gain deeper insights into the data.
+2. Walk: In the second phase, the focus is on expanding the monitoring system to cover more areas of the production process and collect more data.
+This could involve adding more sensors, integrating existing systems with new ones, and developing more advanced reports and analytics to gain deeper insights into the data.

-As an example, if you have a production line that includes the following stations.
+As an example, assume you have a production line that includes the following stations:

-You have multiple stations from each, and you are looking to get visibility into each one of these areas, to improve manufacturing flow, reduce work in process and increase employee involvement in your continuance improvement effort.
+Let’s say you have multiple stations from each category, and you are looking to get visibility into each one of these areas to improve manufacturing flow, reduce work in process, and increase employee involvement in your continuous improvement effort.

-From employee feedback you see that the nickel coating booth is your bottleneck, you see that you get quality issues, and sometime need to send it back since you did not have enough coating material.
+From employee feedback, you conclude that the nickel coating booth is your bottleneck since you see that you get quality issues.
+As a result, you sometimes need to send the product back since you do not have enough coating material.
+Below is an example of how sensors could catch this bottleneck and how you could implement the “crawl, walk, run” approach to fix your production issue.

 Crawl: